scoulomb/attestation-covid19-saison2-auto/README.md

 https://cov19-uhdzrcl53a-ew.a.run.app
 ```

-Note that `-p 80:5000` was done, whcih is strangely working wihtout any conf cf.
+Note that `-p 80:5000` was done, which is strangely working without any additional conf cf.
 https://cloud.google.com/run/docs/reference/container-contract